Article Overview: List of the Pros & Cons of Living in Tampa by a Local (Tony M.)

 And let’s not forget the Tampa Bay Rays (MLB).
 They might not have a World Series title yet, but they’re always putting up a good fight, keeping the games pretty exciting.

 Game day vibes is one of the biggest benefits of living in Tampa.
-So, whether you’re into football, hockey, or baseball, there’s always a game to catch and a team to root for.
+So, If you’re into football, hockey, or baseball, there’s always a game to catch and a team to root for.

 Disadvantages of Living in Tampa